Table of Contents

 IoT hardware attacks

 IoT hardware attacks are the various ways that security weaknesses resulting from limitations in IoT hardware can be exploited to compromise the security of IoT data and systems.
 An attacker may install malware on IoT devices, manipulate their functionality, or exploit their weaknesses to gain access to steal or damage data, degrade the quality of services, or disrupt the services.
-An attack could conduct an IoT on devices with the aim of using them for a more sophisticated large-scale attack on ICT infrastructures and critical systems.
-There is an increase in the scale and frequency of IoT attacks due to the increase in IoT attack surfaces, the ease with which IoT devices can be compromised, and the integration of IoT devices into existing systems and critical infrastructure.
+An attack could conduct an IoT on devices to use them for a more sophisticated large-scale attack on ICT infrastructures and critical systems.
+There is an increase in the scale and frequency of IoT attacks due to the rise in IoT attack surfaces, the ease with which IoT devices can be compromised, and the integration of IoT devices into existing systems and critical infrastructure.
 Some of the common IoT hardware attacks include:

 IoT hardware security

-It is very difficult to eliminate IoT hardware vulnerabilities due to the hardware resource constraint of IoT devices.
+It is tough to eliminate IoT hardware vulnerabilities due to the hardware resource constraint of IoT devices.
 Some of the measures for securing IoT devices and mitigating the risk posed by IoT security vulnerabilities include the following:

 [1] O. Garcia-Morchon, S. Kumar, S. Keoh, R. Hummen, R. Struik, Security Considerations in the IP-based Internet of Things draft-garcia-core-security-06, Internet Engineering Task Force (IETF), https://tools.ietf.org, 2013 accessed on 28/02/2020.